 • Ground Water Management Area July 1, 1998

-Last Revision March 1, 2021
+Last Revision November 1, 2022

 • Temporary Suspension of Drilling June 12, 2002

 • Certification of Irrigated Acres November 2003

 • All Water Uses Metered December 2004

-Integrated Management Plan Implemented January 2005 Last Revision September 27, 2021
+• Integrated Management Plan Implemented January 2005

+Last Revision Ser ntember 27 2021

-The current IMP includes updated augmentation information, an improved forecast provision and the possibility of pumping restrictions in a compact call year.
+Last Revision September 27, 2021 The current IMP includes updated augmentation information, an improved forecast provision and the possibility of pumping restrictions in a compact call year.
 These restrictions apply to surface water and ground water users.
 Ground water allocations may be subject to a reduction in order to maintain compact compliance.
 These reductions would apply to all ground water irrigated acres in the district.
 Bans on new wells and new acres remain in place.

-Revised allocation for the period of 2018 through 2022 is 60 inches for five years.
+Revised allocation for the period of 2023 through 2027 is 60 inches for five years.
 Actual pumping levels throughout the MRNRD have been less than the set allocation.
 Yearly pumping data and irrigated acres are provided to the Department of Natural Resources to be used in compact accounting.